kvarak/dnd/docs/_Folk/beastfolk.md

     <hr class="dividerinfolk">

 - ### Swashbuckler
-    A Vulpine swashbuckler can spend a panche to gain advantage on a Luck check, and regains a panache whenever they critically succeed at a Luck check.
+    A Vulpine swashbuckler can spend a panche to reroll a Luck check, even if already rerolled once, and regains a panache whenever they critically succeed at a Luck check.

     <hr class="dividerinfolk">